-Jason Baumann coordinates the New York Public Library’s Humanities and LGBT Collections, for which he has curated several exhibitions—most recently, “Love and Resistance: Stonewall 50.”
-Watch Jason talk about the exhibit here and check out the companion book.
-Jason was also instrumental in compiling the recent anthology The Stonewall Reader, which offers first accounts, diaries, periodic literature, and articles from LGBTQ magazines and newspapers to paint a multi-faceted picture of the before, during, and after of Stonewall.
+Jason Baumann coordinates the New York Public Library’s Humanities and LGBT Collections, for which he has curated several exhibitions—most recently “Love and Resistance: Stonewall 50.”
+Watch Baumann talk about the exhibit here and check out the companion book.
+Baumann was also instrumental in compiling the recent anthology The Stonewall Reader, which offers first-person accounts, diaries, periodic literature, and articles from LGBTQ magazines and newspapers to paint a multi-faceted picture of the before, during, and after of Stonewall.

-In the episode, Jason mentions the Dewey’s restaurant sit-in in Philadelphia.
-To find out more about this 1965 act of queer resistance, read this article from the Philadelphia Gayborhood Guru.
+In the episode, Baumann mentions the Dewey’s restaurant sit-in in Philadelphia.
+To find out more about this 1965 act of queer resistance, read this article.

-To learn more about Joyce Hunter, check out our episode (and accompanying episode notes) about her here.
+To learn more about Joyce Hunter, check out MGH‘s episode (and accompanying episode notes) about her here.

-See Ann, alongside Larry Kramer and other ACT UP activists, on the Phil Donahue Show in 1990 here.
-Ann is also a co-founder of the Reclaim Pride Coalition, which will mark the 50th anniversary of Stonewall with a Queer Liberation March and Rally on June 30, 2019.
+See Northrop, alongside Larry Kramer and other ACT UP activists, on the Phil Donahue Show in 1990 here.
+Northrop is also a cofounder of the Reclaim Pride Coalition, which will mark the 50th anniversary of Stonewall with a Queer Liberation March and Rally on June 30, 2019.
 The march will retrace the steps of the original Christopher Street Liberation Day March of 1970.

-Sir Knight speaks and advocates for people of color/difference with a focus on the inclusion of black and brown queer and trans folks in the fight for human equality.
-Check out his website here.
-Watch his VideoOut coming-out story here.
-Sir is also the creator and co-host of BlackTransTV, which provides in-depth content about the black trans experience.
+Sir Knight speaks and advocates for people of color/difference with a focus on the inclusion of Black and brown queer and trans folks in the fight for human equality.
+He is the creator and co-host of BlackTransTV, which was founded to provide in-depth content about the Black trans experience.

 Adam Eli (@adameli) is the founder of Voices4 (@voices4), a non-violent direct action activist group committed to advancing global queer liberation.
 Check out these striking images of Voices4’s April 2018 demonstration to demand justice for the victims of Chechnya’s queer purge.
-Read more about Adam and Voices4 in this 2018 article in Medium, and watch Adam on Logo’s LGBTQ State of the Union here.
+Read more about Eli and Voices4 in this 2018 article.

 Eric Marcus Narration: I’m Eric Marcus, and this is Making Gay History.
 And we’re doing something a bit different this week.
 We’re bringing you a show we recorded live at The Stonewall Inn, in front of an intimate audience of listeners and friends.
 We wanted to explore some of the themes that have emerged during this Stonewall 50 season on Making Gay History.